Boza: History

 Fermented cereal flour (generally millet) drinks have been produced in Anatolia and Mesopotamia since the 9th or 8th millennia BCE, and Xenophon mentioned in the 4th century BCE how the locals preserved and cooled the preparations in earthen pots that were buried.
 There are references mentioning boza-like "fermented (ground) millet drink" in Akkadian and Sumerian texts; the beverage is said to be respectively arsikku and ar-zig.
 In the 10th century CE, the drink was called Boza and became common amongst Central Asian Turkic peoples.
 Later it spread to the Caucasus and the Balkans.
 It enjoyed its golden age under the Ottomans, and boza-making became a common trade in towns and cities.

 Until the 16th century, boza was drunk freely everywhere, but the custom of making the so-called Tartar boza laced with opium brought the wrath of the authorities down on the drink, and it was prohibited by sultan Selim II (1566–1574).
 He describes a type of non-alcoholic sweet boza of a milk white color usually made by Albanians.

 In the 17th century, Sultan Mehmed IV (1648–1687) prohibited alcoholic drinks including boza, and closed down all the boza shops.
 This prohibition would be reinforced and then loosened several times in the history of the empire.
 The 17th century Turkish traveler Evliya Çelebi reports that boza was widely drunk at this time, and that there were 300 boza shops employing over a thousand people in Istanbul alone.

 In this period, boza was widely drunk by the Janissaries in the army.
 It contained only a low level of alcohol, so as long as it was not consumed in sufficient quantities to cause drunkenness, it was tolerated as a warming and strengthening beverage for soldiers.
 As Evliya Çelebi explained in the first volume ("Istanbul") of his Seyahatname (Travelogues), "These boza makers are numerous in the army.
 To drink sufficient boza to cause intoxication is sinful but, unlike wine, in small quantities it is not condemned."
 In the 19th century, the sweet and non-alcoholic boza preferred at the Ottoman palace became increasingly popular, while the sour and alcoholic type of boza went out of style.
 In 1876, brothers Haci Ibrahim and Haci Sadik established a boza shop in the Istanbul district of Vefa, close to the then center of entertainment, Direklerarası.
 This boza, with its thick consistency and tart flavor, became famous throughout the city.
 It is the only boza shop dating from that period still in business today, and is now run by the founders' great-great-grandchildren.

-In the 1910s, boza also reached Białystok in Poland, where it was introduced by Macedonian immigrants, and is now designated a local traditional beverage by the Ministry of Agriculture and Rural Development of Poland.
+In the 1910s, boza also reached Białystok in Poland, where it was introduced by Bulgarian immigrants, and is now designated a local traditional beverage by the Ministry of Agriculture and Rural Development of Poland.